linuxkit/linuxkit/docs/gce.md

 ## Build a moby image

-Add a `gcp` output line to your yaml config, see the example in `examples/gcp.yml`.
+Add a `gce` output line to your yaml config, see the example in `examples/gce.yml`.

 Then do `./bin/moby myfile.yml`